tyrelh/starter-snake-deno/README.md

 heroku login -i
 ```

-Since Heroku doesn't have Deno installed by default we need to use what is called a Buildpack to set up the Heroku server with Deno.
+Since Heroku machines don't have Deno installed by default we need to use what is called a Buildpack to set up the Heroku server with Deno.
 Luckily one exists for us to use, created by [chibat](https://github.com/chibat/heroku-buildpack-deno).
 ```bash
 heroku create your-unique-snake-name --buildpack https://github.com/chibat/heroku-buildpack-deno.git
 ```